-Some sounds used in this track, which was probably created during two weeks of experimental sessions in early 2000, were taken from the version of 'True Love Waits', that the band had recorded during the OK Computer sessions in 1996.
-The session track in question, called 'True Love Tape Loop', was released in 2017 on the cassette that was part of the OKNOTOK 20th anniversary release of OK Computer:
+Although not at all immediately obvious, 'Pulk/Pull Revolving Doors' evolved out of another attempt at recording 'True Love Waits' in early 2000.
+When crafting the track, the band went back 4 years and used loops that had been recorded for 'True Love Waits' during the OK Computer sessions in 1996.
+That isolated session track, called 'True Love Tape Loop', was released in 2017 as a standalone piece on the cassette that was part of the OKNOTOK 20th anniversary release of OK Computer:

 The Kid A Mnesia Exhibition contains a stem of the vocals but with no AutoTune applied.
 This also contains a few lines from the poem that were not included in the final track.